 - fit good – you have some space to wiggle your toes

 Should you trek to Everest Base Camp in boots or shoes? this is a very common debate, waterproof is very important, the need for ankle support is a personal preference.
 If you do not have hiking experience I would go for a higher cut for some ankle support.
 There are many people hiking in Nepal in sneakers.
 Wearing merino wool socks in waterproof hiking shoes, the temperature should not be a problem.

-We have walked thousands of kilometers with many different shoes and both of us are super happy with our Salomon X Ultra boots.
-Very light and comfortable for boots and 100% waterproof Gortex, we have walked in ankle deep snow and mud for hours and our feet stayed dry!
+Hiking for months at a time all over the world we use many different shoes, both of us love our Salomon X Ultra boots.
+Light and comfortable, 100% waterproof Gortex, in ankle deep snow and mud our feet stayed dry!
 Ladies Salomon X Ultra Boots

 Packing clothing for the EBC Hike

 What clothes to pack? – Layering is key, this popular hiking jargon just means wearing a couple of layers of clothing.
 Breathable clothing can help you to keep warm, dry and comfortable in changing conditions by removing layers depending on how you feel and the conditions you’re in.
 Multiple thin layers will keep you warmer than a single thicker layer is because warm air is trapped between the layers acting as an insulator.

 Clothes are arranged in 3 layers from your skin outwards; a Base layer (underwear) that wicks (draws moisture away) sweat off your skin use a synthetic material that doesn’t absorb wetness.
 Middle layer (insulating): retains body heat protecting you from the cold.
 An Outer layer (the shell) waterproof and windproof.